 Gumtree lead us to many places in Melbourne, and we thankfully had the ability to be picky because we were staying at a friend’s house.
-We waited two-week to find the best spot, and it was the very last place we saw.
+We waited two weeks to find the best spot and it was the very last place we saw.

 Darwin was way easier.
 The first place we saw, we took.
 It was the right location, price range, and had everything we needed.
 We found it because I was in a Facebook group for Darwin and that was it!

 There are other choices like Flatmates.com, but we didn’t have much luck and it’s not as easy to reach the other user unless you pay for upgrades and what not.

 So what were our apartments like and how much were they?

 The cost of living in Australia – Melbourne

 (For reference, Australian’s often pay rent weekly.
 Just a heads up when you’re apartment searching, don’t think you found a sweet deal, it’s probably just the weekly price. ha!
 It got me a few times too…)